 This is the information page for BCST 119 - Digital Media Skills.
-This is a fantastic entry class into the core study of everything we have to offer in Broadcast Electronic Media Arts.
+This is a fantastic entry class into the core study of everything we have to offer in the Broadcast Electronic Media Arts department.

 BCST 119 "Digital Media Skills" consists of a series of readings and guided assignments to be done on your own computer for the online version of the course.
 Weekly readings present:

 Once the course gets under way, there will be a discussion forum, assignment and a quiz most weeks.
 This is not a self-paced course!
 Once the course begins we will release new content each week.
 A new week will open on Monday morning and will stay open until the next Sunday evening at 11:55p.
 We encourage you to do the readings and assignments early.

-The textbook for this course is available as an electronic download of the Reader to open on your computer, tablet or smartphone.
+The optional textbook for this course is available as an electronic download of the Reader to open on your computer, tablet or smartphone.
 Click here to buy the Course Reader in pdf format.

 STUDENT LEARNING OUTCOMES

 After successful completion of this course students will be able to:

 A. Demonstrate basic familiarity with software and basic operation/competency of Mac and Windows-based computer operating systems, file management, and networks/servers commonly used in audio/video/film/multimedia production.